mom-ocean/MOM5/doc/web/quickstart.md

 To run a `TEST_CASE`

-    $ ./MOM_run.csh --platform PLATFORM_ID --type MODEL_TYPE  --experiment TEST_CASE
+    $ ./MOM_run.csh --platform PLATFORM_ID --type MODEL_TYPE  --experiment TEST_CASE --download_input_data

-If you do not have the right input data in the `WORKDIR` for the `TEST_CASE` the above command would ask you to download it and try again.
 You may need to specify the number of processor for the `TEST_CASE`, in that case the above command errors out with the right info.
 Note: The script `exp/preprocessing.csh` is called by the `MOM_run.csh` to modify the mom4p1 namelists of these old test cases to make them compatible with MOM5.
 The results go into `WORKDIR`.

 ### Notes